-There is a body of research that suggest the lateral projection it is not required for the detection of pneumonia in the paediatic patient 1,2.
-The appropriateness of a lateral chest x-ray in the paediatic patient will differ from institution to institution.
+There is a body of research that suggests the lateral projection it is not required for the detection of pneumonia in the pediatric patient 1,2.
+The appropriateness of a lateral chest x-ray in the pediatric patient will differ from institution to institution.

-The lateral view of the paediatic patients shares many of the same points regarding positioning, however, the aspect of immoblisation and exposure factors differ greatly.
+The lateral view of the pediatric patients shares many of the same points regarding positioning, however, the aspect of immobilization and exposure factors differ greatly.